What is Blockchain technology?

 What is Hyperledger?

 Hyperledger is an open source collaborative effort created to advance cross-industry blockchain technologies.
 It is a global collaboration, hosted by The Linux Foundation, including leaders in finance, banking, Internet of Things, supply chains, manufacturing and Technology.
 Think of it as an operating system for marketplaces, data-sharing networks, micro-currencies, and decentralized digital communities.
 It has the potential to vastly reduce the cost and complexity of getting things done in the real world.

 Only an Open Source, collaborative software development approach can ensure the transparency, longevity, interoperability and support required to bring blockchain technologies forward to mainstream commercial adoption.
 That is what Hyperledger is about – communities of software developers building blockchain frameworks and platforms.

-Dig deeper into Blockchain with this free report.
+Dig deeper into Blockchain with this free whitepaper: The Future is Decentralized

 Benefits of Blockchain